aimed-lab/WINNER/README.md

 Interaction.txt.
 This file has three columns.
 The first two columns tell which two genes interact, and the third column tells how strong the interaction is.
 The third column should be normalized between 0 and 1 for better result.

 ## How to run:
-After formatting the input files in the same way to folder NeonatalHeartCaseStudy, open Matlab and run file RunWinner.m.
-The result will be in file winnerResult.txt
+After formatting the input files in the same way to folder NeonatalHeartCaseStudy, open Matlab and run file RunWinner.m or RunWinner_withPValue.m.
+RunWinner.m is simpler and faster, but it does not show ranking p-value.
+RunWinner_withPValue shows ranking (pr) and expansion (pr) pvalues according to the manuscript above; however, it takes much more time and should be conducted by a trained bioinformatician.

-## The result (file winnerResult.txt):
+## The result files:
+File winnerResult.txt: The file is the output from RunWinner.m.
 This file has three column.
 The first column is the gene name.
 The second column indicates whether the genes are seeded or expanded genes.
 The third column, called 'winner score', tells how important (higher means more important) the gene is.
+File winnerResult_withPVal.txt: The file is the output from RunWinner.m.
+This file has four column.
+The first column is the gene name.
+The second column, called 'winner score', tells how important (higher means more important) the gene is.
+The third column is expansion p-value (pe), and the forth column is the ranking p-value (pr) for each gene.
+Expansion p-value is NaN if the gene is a seeded gene.